Grafiti on building facade - Dreispitz- Basel

 Why I Love Mixing Across Genres

-One of the greatest joys of being a DJ is the freedom to craft a journey—a sonic experience that unfolds over time and invites the audience to explore new musical landscapes.
+One of the greatest joys of being a DJ is the freedom to craft a journey, a sonic experience that unfolds over time and invites the audience to explore new musical landscapes.
 This is where mixing across genres becomes not just a technique but an art form.

-I can fully realize this vision when I’m given complete control over a venue, especially in more intimate settings with audiences of 150 to 300 people.
+I can fully realize this vision when I am given complete control over a venue, especially in more intimate settings with audiences of 150 to 300 people.
 Unlike large clubs with tighter constraints, these smaller spaces allow me to develop a DJ set over hours, carefully constructing a narrative that evolves organically.

 From there, I shift into a more prolonged phase of Organic, Melodic, Deep, and Progressive House.
 These genres provide the perfect balance: engaging enough to get bodies moving yet mellow enough to allow people to enjoy their drinks and conversations.
-This warm-up is essential, laying the foundation for what’s to come.
+This warm-up is essential, laying the foundation for what is to come.

 Stay Updated!